 Equipment and Component Identification Labels

 Engraved, Laminated Acrylic or Melamine Label: Attached with permanent adhesive.
 White letters on a dark-gray background.
-Minimum letter height shall be [10 mm].
+Minimum letter height shall be 10 mm.
 Do not fix equipment and component labels to removable or interchangeable covers.